-- Where the PINOP is a work colleague
+- Where the protected person is a work colleague

-- Where the PINOP is a friend or acquaintance
+- Where the protected person is a friend or acquaintance

-Because an AVO is not a criminal conviction, it will not appear on your criminal record.
-However, it can still have a significant impact on your personal and professional life.
+Despite the fact an AVO does not lead to a criminal record, it can still have a significant impact on your personal and professional life.

 An outstanding AVO will show up on a ‘background check’ conducted by many employees.
 In particular, it may impact your ability to work with children, as well as your ability to carry firearms.

 Furthermore, an AVO can negatively impact your family and personal life, as it may prevent you from living with the person who applied for the AVO.
 This, in turn, can affect your ability to maintain a relationship with your children and extended family.